 That doesn’t mean you need to shift your entire event strategy towards virtual, of course.
 More and more companies are recognizing the power of a smart sustainability strategy for corporate events.
-According to American Express’s 2023 Global Meetings & Events Forecast, in fact, 80% of surveyed planners take sustainability into account when planning events.
-“Sustainability has moved from a buzzword to a corporate mandate” argue the forecast’s authors.
+According to American Express’s 2023 Global Meetings & Events Forecast, 80% of surveyed planners take sustainability into account when planning events.
+“Sustainability has moved from a buzzword to a corporate mandate,” argues the forecast’s authors.

 If you’re unsure where to begin, here are some easy-to-implement, practical, and budget-friendly steps corporate event leaders can take to keep sustainability in mind.